Bovojon/disk-backed-queue/README.md

 # Disk-backed queue

-While working with big data, I was curious to explore the applications of a a disk backed queue where a specified number of items in the queue can be kept in memory at any given time while all other items are written to disk.
+While working with big data, I was curious to explore the applications of a disk backed queue where a specified number of items in the queue can be kept in memory at any given time while all other items are written to disk.

 ## Design Choices
 * Instead of using any of the built-in Python collection classes (e.g. [] (Lists), collections, etc.) I used a linked list with head and tail pointers to implement the disk-backed queue.
 The linked list also enables O(1) insert and remove operations as the pointers just need to be updated when inserting or removing.